wazuh/wazuh-qa/tests/integration/README.md

 is not met before the given time lapse.
 Some tests make use of this value and other has other fixed timeout that cannot be modified.
 - `--fim_mode`: Specify the mode of execution of the FIM tests. (ex. --fim_mode="scheduled").
 To run the test in realtime and whodata the option must be specified twice: --fim_mode="realtime" --fim_mode="whodata".
 If the option is not specified, the test will run using scheduled, whodata and realtime.
-- `--wpk_version`: Specify the WPK package version used to upgrade on WPK tests.
-Required. (ex. --wpk_version=v4.2.0).
+- `--wpk_version`: Specify the WPK package version used to upgrade on WPK tests. (ex. --wpk_version=v4.2.0).
+Note: This field is required to execute any WPK test and the WPK package must be previously created in the [repository](packages-dev.wazuh.com/trash/wpk/).

 _Use `-h` to see the rest or check its [documentation](https://docs.pytest.org/en/latest/usage.html)._